Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 $ npm test
 ```

-We should get the following output:
+We should get output similar to the following:

 ```
  FAIL  test/fizzbuzz.test.js